 Discusses policy recommendations to strengthen systems that support early childhood professional development, including ensuring that professionals have mastered core knowledge and competencies specifically related to infants and toddlers, supporting cultural competency, promoting infant-toddler coursework at all levels of higher education, and establishing State infant-toddler credentials across service sectors.

-The 2012 California Public Child Welfare Workforce Study: Training From the Individual Worker Perspective (PDF - 238 KB)
+Child Welfare Training from the Individual Worker Perspective (PDF - 238 KB)

 California Social Work Education Center (CalSWEC)